 An appropriate soil for Cape Sundews (this is the one I recommend) is a mixture of 50% pure peat moss and 50% perlite.
 Pure peat fulfills the function of retaining moisture without adding nutrients.
 On the other hand, the perlite will be in charge of granting good drainage to our substrate.

 You can buy carnivorous plants, but making it is not complicated.
-This articleOpens in a new tab. teaches you many options of how to make carnivorous plant soil.
+This article teaches you many options of how to make carnivorous plant soil.

 Watering Process